What is the purpose of this notice?

 Under certain circumstances, by law you have the right to:

-- Request access to your personal information (commonly known as a “data subject access request”).
+• Request access to your personal information (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.
-Such requests should be made in writing to the Chief Risk Officer at [email protected] or by letter to IQ-EQ, 2nd Floor, Gaspé House, 66-72 Esplanade, St Helier, Jersey, JE1 1GH
+Such requests should be made in writing to [email protected] or by letter to IQ-EQ, 2nd Floor, Gaspé House, 66-72 Esplanade, St Helier, Jersey, JE1 1GH.

-- Request erasure of your personal information.
-This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below)
+• Request erasure of your personal information.
+This enables you to ask us to delete or remove personal information where there is no legitimate purpose for us continuing to process it.
+You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

 • Request the transfer of your personal information to another party

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Chief Risk Officer by electronic mail or letter.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the Group Data Protection Officer.